NB Psychiatry

 What are the causes of dementia?

 The specific causes of dementia can vary depending on the type of dementia.
-The most common cause of dementia is Alzheimer’s disease, which accounts for 60-80% of cases (Visit our website and read more about Alzheimer’s disease).
-Alzheimer’s disease is caused by the progressive death of nerve cells in the brain, leading to a decline in cognitive function.
-The exact cause of this nerve cell death is not fully understood, but it is believed to be related to a combination of genetic, environmental, and lifestyle factors.
+The most common cause of dementia is Alzheimer’s disease (Visit our website and read more about Alzheimer’s disease).
+Alzheimer’s disease is caused by the progressive death of nerve cells in the brain, causing a decline in cognitive function.
+The exact cause of this nerve cell death is not fully understood.

 Other causes of dementia include: